evmos/docs/docs/develop/smart-contracts/outposts/outposts.md

 - **`memo` field**: An extra JSON string attached to IBC Transfer packets.
 This additional information helps the receiving chain to identify the user and action to be performed.
-- **IBC Extension**: A precompiled contract that allows users to send IBC transfers to other chains through the EVM.
 - **ICS20 Transfers**: Protocol for transferring fungible tokens using Inter-Blockchain Communication (IBC).
+- **ICS20 Extension**: A precompiled contract that allows users to send IBC transfers to other chains through the EVM.

 ### Stride Specific